Diverging quantum speed limits: a herald of classicality: Mixed states and non-unitary evolution

-\paragraph{Mixed states and non-unitary evolution.} So far we have analyzed the quantum speed of evolution for pure Gaussian states, and we have shown a relation between the diverging speed and a particular aspect of the classicality of the state, i.e. the uncertainty of an observable (or set of observables) vanishing.
+So far we have analyzed the quantum speed of evolution for pure Gaussian states, and we have shown a relation between the diverging speed and a particular aspect of the classicality of the state, i.e. the uncertainty of an observable (or set of observables) vanishing.
 A seemingly separate notion of classicality is given by considering mixed states and purity-non-preserving evolution.
 Mixed states are classical mixtures of pure states and the addition of classical noise is expected to reduce distinguishability~\cite{shanahan2018,okuyama2018}.

 To elucidate the matter, we now generalize our QSL theory of Gaussian states for general open quantum dynamics.
 Equation~\eqref{ec:dif_fide_gaussian} can be applied to study any dynamics that preserves the Gaussian character of the state, such as general open diffusive dynamics~\cite{genoni2016}.
 Here we focus on the single mode case ($n\!=\!1$), which allows us to treat the most general Gaussian-preserving evolution in an exact way.
-The equations of motion can be written as (see \cite{SupMat} for further details)
+The equations of motion can be written as (see Appendix \ref{app:open_quantum} for further details)